Carolina Thunderbirds announce another head-coaching change

 He later got into coaching with junior teams in Canada before leading the Danville Dashers to the FPHL title in 2017.

-The good news for the Thunderbirds is he’s very familiar with the league and will take over a team that lost in the FPHL championship series this past season and had won their division.
+The good news for the Thunderbirds is he’s very familiar with the league and will take over a team that lost in the FPHL championship series last season and had won their division.

-“We understand the impact of coaching changes on our dedicated fans, and we want to as-sure you that our commitment to you remains unwavering,” the open letter to fans read on the team’s website.
+“We understand the impact of coaching changes on our dedicated fans, and we want to as-sure you that our commitment to you remains unwavering,” the open letter to fans read.
 “Your support is the heartbeat of our team, and we will continue to put you at the forefront of everything we do.”

 Rutledge spent two seasons with the Thunderbirds, going 79-44-10 overall, including getting to the playoffs both seasons.
 Last season the Thunderbirds went 46-15-5 combined in the regular season and playoffs, Rutledge was the Federal Prospects Hockey League coach of the year, guiding them to the FPHL championship series before losing to Danbury.